Finnoy Travel - Travel Stories and Reviews

 Salaries

 The average salary in Finland before taxes is almost 3,600 euros.
-However, according to statistics, there are more than 50% of workers in Finland are earning less than that.
-It is quite common for low-income group workers to earn something between 2,000 and 3,000 euros monthly salary.
+However, according to statistics, more than 50% of Finland workers earn less than that.
+It is common for low-income group workers to earn something between 2,000 and 3,000 euros monthly salary.

 Advice for Job Application

 Everything begins with a job application.
 Concentrate on the application well.
 Describe your skills honestly and try to summarise them.
 No one wants to read five pages about your talents.
-You are not expected to tell anything about your personal life.
+You are not expected to tell anything about your life.
 Your employer won´t be interested in your family, military status or where you were born.
-They just want to know what valuable skills you have and how well you cooperate with other people.
+They want to know your valuable skills and how well you cooperate with others.

 Never make a copy-paste work application.
 Don´t exaggerate your skills.
 Make an honest and personal application to get into a work interview.
-There you will have great chances to tell more about your skills and give a positive image of yourself as a person.
+There, you will have a great chance to discuss your skills and create a positive image of yourself.
 If the Finnish language skill is required in the position, there is no point in applying for the position without the said skill.

 Taxation

 Finland is a welfare state offering good public services and social security.
-That costs a lot and funds must come from people's taxes.
-Consequently, taxes and especially income taxes are high in Finland for the same reason - because the country has a high standard cost of living.
+That costs a lot, and funds must come from people's taxes.
+Consequently, taxes, especially income taxes, are high in Finland for the same reason - because the country has a high standard of living.

 Depending on your work location, tax rates vary from one city/municipality to another.
 The income tax rate is hugely dependent on your gross yearly salary.
-The taxation system of Finland is progressive, and so, the more yearly income you have, the higher your tax per cent will be.
+Finland's taxation system is progressive, so the more yearly income you have, the higher your tax per cent will be.
 The maximum tax per cent can be as high as 60% of your gross salary.
 Read more about Finnish taxation on Finnish Tax Office's website.

 High taxes grant you modern infrastructure, excellent library services, great unemployment benefits, free education or affordable social and healthcare services and many other well-maintained quality public services like affordable fees for accessing swimming halls and sports facilities.